hyperledger/indy-hipe/text/0162-plugin-removal-helpers/README.md

 ### Drawbacks
 [frozen-ledgers-drawbacks]: #frozen-ledgers-drawbacks

 The LEDGERS_FREEZE transaction allows removal of the plugin that created the ledger if the ledger was never used and the hash on the audit ledger never changed.
-Otherwise, the plugin will need to remain installed to allow historical transactions to replayed with the correct ledger hash.
+Otherwise, the plugin will need to remain installed to allow historical transactions to be replayed with the correct ledger hash.

 ### Rationale and alternatives
 [frozen-ledgers-rationale-and-alternatives]: #frozen-ledgers-rationale-and-alternatives